 Check www.WIFLE.org on February 1 each year for the WIFLE Leadership Training webpages where you will find the links to Award and Scholarship details, deadlines and packages.

-These programs open in February each year; nominations are due in May each year.
+These programs open in February each year; nominations are normally due in May each year.
 Awards are made in conjunction with the WIFLE Annual Leadership Training (usually held each June).
 To view recipients, visit the Leadership Training website.
+To download forms and applications, view Scholarship details and the exact deadline date, visit the Leadership Training website.

 WIFLE formally solicits Agencies by letter once a year to nominate individuals who have demonstrated achievements outstanding enough to compete for the various annual WIFLE Awards.
 WIFLE is the only non-profit organization to offer these awards to recognize exceptional courage, outstanding accomplishments, and significant contributions that have advanced the recruitment, retention, and promotion of women in federal law enforcement.
 Additionally, WIFLE honors a federal prosecutor for exceptional work resulting in the conviction of individual(s) for trafficked women or children for sexual exploitation; committed or attempted to commit a crime of violence against women/or any minority group; committed a civil rights violation; and other heinous criminal offenses.